DeflatedPickle/menumaker/README.md

 # MenuMaker
 An easy solution for creating menus for TkInter applications in just a few lines.

-What does this library do?
+**What does this library do?**
 It decreases the amount of lines needed to construct menus to a single line.

+**How does it do it?**
-How?
-A function call with dictionaries and lists.
+A function call with a list of tuples or a dictionary.

-Why should I use this?
+**Why should I use this?**
 It'll save you time.

 ## Comparison:
 Both of the following code snippets produce the same output, but as you'll see, the code from MenuMaker is much shorter.